 If the crawling sensation on your scalp is for real, Ungex protocol may help you.
 Read on to know more.

-As discussed above, the crawling sensation is often a tactile hallucination that several factors can be involved in.
+As discussed above, the crawling sensation is often a tactile hallucination involving several factors.
 Let’s discuss some of them.

-“a sensory experience that occurs in the absence of an external stimulus,” said Aubrey Moe, a psychologist with the Early Psychosis Intervention Center at The Ohio State University Wexner Medical Center
+“A sensory experience that occurs in the absence of an external stimulus” – Aubrey Moe, a psychologist with the Early Psychosis Intervention Center at The Ohio State University Wexner Medical Center.

 Any of the five senses of taste, sight, hearing, and touch may involve hallucinations.
 Although crawling sensation is often a tactile hallucination, some individuals, mainly those who have suddenly quit alcohol consumption, may have a visual hallucination.
-They may see bugs or other insects creeping on their body, while there is nothing there.
+They may see bugs or other insects creeping on their body, while, in reality, there is nothing there.

-“a fixed idea that’s not consensually held,” in the person’s culture and “is not consistent with the world at large.”
-Dr. Philip R. Muskin, a psychiatrist at New York-Presbyterian and Columbia University Irving Medical Center and outgoing secretary of the American Psychiatric Association, describes delusions.
+“A fixed idea that’s not consensually held” in the person’s culture and “is not consistent with the world at large.”
+Dr Philip R. Muskin, a psychiatrist at New York-Presbyterian and Columbia University Irving Medical Center and outgoing secretary of the American Psychiatric Association.

 To summarize, delusions are more linked to ideas, concepts, and beliefs than to sensations.
-To be more precise, individuals with delusion may have a conception of insects attacking them; they believe bugs attack them.
+To be more precise, individuals with delusions may have a conception of insects attacking them; they believe that the bugs are attacking them.

 Alcohol, cocaine, and amphetamine abuse for a long time can cause a crawling sensation on the scalp.
 This sensation is so prevalent in cocaine abusers that you can find the phrase “cocaine bugs” repeatedly in the literature.